dex-it/dex-common/src/Dex.Events/README.md

 * Events and event-handlers can be located in any part of the system.
 * Implemented the ability to subscribe to events from different services, as well as have different handlers in different services.
 * MassTransit-based implementation.
-* A consumer is created under the hood, tied to the type of message, inside which a handler of this type is taken from the DI-container and a handler is called from it.
+* A consumer is created under the hood, tied to the type of message, inside which handlers of this type are taken from the DI-container and executed.

 ### Basic usage
 ```csharp